stackai/stackai-vpc/README.md

 - You will need docker and docker compose (compose version v2.26 or higher) installed in your machine.
 - You will need access to stackai's container image registry on Azure.
+- Depending on how you configure the containers, different ports should be exposed, if you follow the default settings, the following ports need to be exposed:
+  - Port 3000: TCP port used for the StackAI frontend
+  - Port 8000: TCP port used for the StackAI backend
+  - Port 8800: TCP port used for the Kong API Gateway
+  - Port 8443: TCP port used for the Kong API Gateway

+If you set up the Caddy reverse proxy (See steps below), you may change the ports above for the ports 80 or/and 443.

 # Set up process